FEBRUARY IS NATIONAL CONDOM MONTH! HOWEVER, TALKING ABOUT CONDOM USE AND SAFER SEX SHOULD HAPPEN ALL YEAR LONG!

 If you choose to be sexually active, take steps to protect the health of you and your partner(s).
 STIs are super common with approximately 1 in 2 adults contracting a sexually transmitted infection (STI) by age 25, according to the Centers for Disease Control & Prevention (CDC).
 So, if you've had an STI, know you are not alone, many other folks are experiencing the same thing, and treatment is available.

 Take control of your sexual health by using a condom or dental dam correctly every time you engage in oral, anal, or vaginal sex to lower your risk of contracting STIs.
 By using protection, you can worry less and focus more on PLEASURE and your partner (yay!).
 Remember, safer sex is for EVERYONE!
-Check out these resources for safer sex practices for transgender and LGBTQ+ folx.
+Check out our LGBTQ+ Safer Sex Guide!